EducationalTestingService/skll/doc/tutorial.rst

 :ref:`General` section, :ref:`task` is set to "evaluate".
 We will explore the other options for :ref:`task` later.

-In the :ref:`Input` section, you may want to adjust :ref:`train_location` and :ref:`test_location` to point to the directories containing the Iris training and testing data (most likely ``skll/examples/iris/train`` and ``skll/examples/iris/test`` respectively, relative to your installation of SKLL).  :ref:`featuresets <featuresets>` indicates the name of both the
+In the :ref:`Input` section, you may want to adjust :ref:`train_directory` and :ref:`test_directory` to point to the directories containing the Iris training and testing data (most likely ``skll/examples/iris/train`` and ``skll/examples/iris/test`` respectively, relative to your installation of SKLL).  :ref:`featuresets <featuresets>` indicates the name of both the